Morton Brothers Grocery

 The Morton Brothers Grocery, located at 401 West Ninth in Houston, Texas, is a historic building located in the Houston Heights neighborhood.

-Built in 1929, it was a neighborhood grocery store run by Curtiss I. Morton and his brother, William J. Morton until 1949.
+Built in 1929, it was a neighborhood grocery store run by Curtis Ira Morton (born 22 Jan 1866 in Tippecanoe, Indiana, USA) and his brother, William J. Morton until 1949.
+During a break-in and robbery, Curtis Morton was mortally wounded and died in 1949.
+His three daughters, Sue Morton Jenkins, Catherine Morton, and Bonnie Morton Gillis, survived him.
+His wife, Zora Price Chissom Morton predeceased him.

 It is a one-story brick veneer commercial building, one of the few such remaining in the Heights.
 Its most recent use has been as a private home.
 It was listed on the National Register of Historic Places on January 15, 1988.